TheHellishPandaa/GNU-PasswdManager2025/README.md

   1. Click on "Install Now" to start the standard installation.

   2. The installation process will begin.
 Wait for it to complete.
 Once finished, you will see a message saying "Setup was successful".

+## LISENCE

+This program is released under GNU General Public License